nggit/tremolo-docs/middleware.md

 ## Decorators
 In addition to `on_request` and `on_response` middleware, there are also decorators such as `on_connect` and `on_close`.

+They are actually part of the Middleware.
+But will rarely be used in most applications.
+These additional controls are needed for example when you create a proxy application based on Tremolo.

 ```python
 @app.on_close
 async def on_close(**server):